Severe weather: Storms, damaging winds, to push into Raleigh, Fayetteville areas Thursday afternoon

-Residents in the ABC11 viewing area are at an enhanced risk or level three of five.
+Residents in the ABC11 viewing area are at an enhanced risk, which is the third of five severity levels.

-There are more than 86 million Americans under the threat of severe weather today, and the bullseye is right over our viewing area.
-Biggest threats=damaging winds & hail. #ncwx pic.twitter.com/W602YI81DR— Don Schwenneker (@BigweatherABC11) June 20, 2019
+Severe risk is elevated this afternoon and evening.
+We are level 3 out of 5 for severe storms today with the highest risk being straight-line winds.
+Gusts could reach 60-70mph with some of these storms. pic.twitter.com/oUymh1rqJ4— Steve Stewart (@StewartABC11) June 20, 2019

-Don "Big Weather" Schwenneker said our biggest threats will be damaging winds and hail.
+Don "Big Weather" Schwenneker said our biggest threats will be damaging wind and hail.

-The day will start out sunny; however, a cold front will push in around 3 p.m.
+The day started out sunny, but a cold front was expected to push in during the afternoon.

 Thunderstorms with high wind gusts are possible late in the afternoon until the evening.